 With pick-and-place denesters, this is not an issue.
-For example, the following video demonstrates how Streamfeeder's pick-and-place machine is used to automatically denest Footprint's fiber-based bowls for a well-known American packaged foods company.
+For example, the following video demonstrates how BW Integrated Systems' pick-and-place machine is used to automatically denest Footprint's fiber-based bowls for a well-known American packaged foods company.

-Streamfeeder, a Barry-Wehmiller Packaging Systems brand, has a deep history and knowledge of pick-and-place technology.
-This is what makes their product advantageous over other similar products, according to Streamfeeder's National Sales Manager Doug Schulz.
+BW Integrated Systems, a Barry-Wehmiller Packaging Systems division, has a deep history and knowledge of pick-and-place technology.
+This is what makes their product advantageous over other similar products, according to Doug Schulz, the National Sales Leader for this line of machinery.

 As consumer appetite for eco-friendly products grows across the US, environmentally conscious brands will continue to claim more shelf space at the supermarket.
-Brand owners who hope to be a part of this trend need to strike partnerships with suppliers that are committed to innovating, testing, and scaling sustainable packaging solutions, like the one above by Streamfeeder and Footprint.
+Brand owners who hope to be a part of this trend need to strike partnerships with suppliers that are committed to innovating, testing, and scaling sustainable packaging solutions, like the one above by BW Integrated Systems and Footprint.

 Did you enjoy this story?
 Subscribe to the Packed With Expertise blog to stay up-to-date on the latest sustainable packaging developments.